-Context windows in AI models represent the total amount of information—measured in tokens—that a model can process in a single request.
+Context windows in AI models represent the total amount of information, measured in tokens, that a model can process in a single request.
 Modern models like GPT-4 and Claude advertise million-token context windows as revolutionary capabilities.
 The marketing pitch is compelling: feed your entire knowledge base, complete documentation library, or full conversation history into every request.
 But this approach creates predictable problems in production: astronomical costs, unacceptable latency, and often worse accuracy than properly compressed prompts.

-Prompt compression is the practice of condensing input prompts to include only essential information while preserving—and often improving—output quality.
+Prompt compression is the practice of condensing input prompts to include only essential information while preserving, and often improving, output quality.
 After implementing prompt compression strategies across dozens of production AI systems, I've seen consistent patterns: well-executed compression reduces costs by 50-80%, cuts response times by 60-70%, and frequently improves accuracy by helping models focus on relevant information rather than searching through noise.

 Why Context Windows Need Compression

 The assumption that more context automatically produces better results represents one of the most expensive misconceptions in AI implementation.
-While relevant context improves model performance, irrelevant or excessive context degrades it—often dramatically.
+While relevant context improves model performance, irrelevant or excessive context degrades it, often dramatically.

 Token-based pricing means every token in your prompt costs money.
 At typical API pricing for models like GPT-4, processing a 50,000-token context costs $1.50-$3.00 per request.
 Scale that to 10,000 daily requests, and you're spending $15,000-$30,000 daily on API calls.
-For that healthcare client I mentioned, reducing their average context from 80,000 tokens to 4,200 tokens through compression dropped monthly costs from $38,000 to $6,400 while improving response times from 35 seconds to 4 seconds.
+In documentation-heavy systems we've audited, reducing average context from 80,000 tokens to 4,200 tokens through compression typically cuts monthly API spend by 80%+ while improving response times from 35 seconds to under 5 seconds.

-Performance degradation with massive contexts isn't theoretical—it's measurable and consistent.
+Performance degradation with massive contexts isn't theoretical, it's measurable and consistent.
 The attention mechanism in transformer models has O(n²) computational complexity, meaning doubling context size quadruples processing time.
 Even optimized implementations show significant slowdowns.
 Research from Stanford, Microsoft, and Anthropic has documented consistent patterns: models struggle to reliably use information buried in the middle of long contexts, with accuracy dropping 20-40% for details positioned in the middle 60% of prompts compared to the first or last 20%.

 Token Economy: Writing Efficient Prompts